--First BFB need to establish whether specialist seals are having a significant impact on Atlantic salmon and sea trout in the R. Beauly or not.
-BFB will continue recording when seals enter the river and what they're doing.
-SFCC's seal sighting recording app is used by anglers and ghillies to record seal sightings.
-Data gathered will help improve BFB's assessment of this pressure and support seal licence applications if made.

--BFB will explore non-lethal seal deterrent methods through engagement with the Moray Firth Predator Management group and FMS (likely through the responsible use of a paintball gun) and ensure that relevant personnel in LBFS are trained.

--Liaise with FMS to review any changes to seal legislation and control.
+- \It has been established that specialist seals are having a significant impact on Atlantic salmon and sea trout in the R. Beauly.
+It is important that BFB continue to encourage the recording seal presence in the river via the FMS seal sighting app.
+Data gathered will help improve BFB's assessment of this pressure and support future seal licence applications if necessary. - \BFB will continue to use non-lethal seal deterrent methods (Acoustic Deterrent Device and paintball gun) and ensure that relevant personnel in LBFS are trained. - -Liaise with FMS to review any changes to seal legislation, and the reporting app.